-A Market Participant without market power constructing an Economic Price Offer would offer their supply into the STEM in the Trading Interval based on the forecast opportunity cost of selling energy forward at the STEM and receiving STEM clearing price in place of receiving the clearing price at the Real-Time Market.
+A Market Participant constructing an Economic Price Offer would offer their supply into the STEM in the Trading Interval based on the forecast opportunity cost of selling energy forward at the STEM and receiving STEM clearing price in place of receiving the clearing price at the Real-Time Market.

-Example 22 Example 23.
+Example 23.
 Compliant STEM offer